mo-thunderz/Esp32BluetoothAppPart2/README.md

 # Esp32BluetoothApp Part2
 Code for bi-directional Bluetooth communication between ESP32 and Phone (with MIT App Inventor).
 Please make sure that your ESP32 has integrated Bluetooth.
 Device used for coding: ESP32-WROOM-32D.
 Youtube explanation is available (see below).

-This code is based on part 1 in which covers uni-directional communication from your phone to the ESP32: https://github.com/mo-thunderz/Esp32BluetoothApp
+This code is based on part 1 which covers uni-directional communication from your phone to the ESP32: https://github.com/mo-thunderz/Esp32BluetoothApp

 # Installation